How to Search for Specific Words in Google Docs on Desktop

 Step 1: Launch the Google Docs app on your Android or iOS device.
 Then, navigate to the document where you want to search for a word or phrase.

-Step 3: Now, type the word you wish to search for and tap the search or enter button on the keyboard.
-Ex: Find
+Step 3: Now, type the word you wish to search for and tap the search or enter button.
+Ex: Google

 There you go.
 The result will appear immediately, and you can use the arrows to navigate between the instances of the word.